aristath/wp-mail-changer/README.md

 This plugin will allow you to change the email from address and name that WordPress uses by default.

-It is pretty simple and stranghtforward, no complicated functions and forms.
+It is pretty simple and straght-forward, no complicated functions and forms.
 On activation you should see a new menu in your "Settings" section called "Mail Change".
 In that page you can define 2 fields: